 Beaded crepe evening blouse, c.1939.
-Made from black rayon crepe with a persimmon crepe neckline border, the blouse is gently fitted at the waistline.
 The beaded decoration is spectacular.
 Here is the showiness and brilliance in clothing celebrated throughout the Great Depression.
 The creativity of the design motif conveys a stylish elegance that the initiated understand, but which remains a mystery to the rest.

 Chinese embroidered dragon coat, 1920s.
 Straight cut, wide sleeves, mandarin collar, vented side seams and embroidered with 3 dragons, symbolizing good luck.
 The expressive dragon eyes are embroidered with silk floss.
 The striking 2-color design of real silver cord against carmine red satin makes an indelible impression: the glowing red hue is redolent of the dragon's fiery breath.

 Embroidered tulle/Irish crochet flapper dress, c.1926.
 The winsome dress is embellished with raised floral embroidery, decorative crocheted ball buttons, and bands of pale beige Irish crochet lace.
 I love the fluttery lace faux sleeves.
 The dress slips on without closures.
 The simple shape of the dress is contemporary; the detailing has the distinctive charm of an antique original.

 Fortuny stenciled velvet jacket, 1930s.
 Never before on the market, the jacket is hand stenciled with a Renaissance-style pattern in gold pigments.
 Here is the subtle shading found in Renaissance frescoes.
 With wide sleeves and a stand-up shawl collar, the short boxy style is meant to be worn open without closures.
 A Fortuny stenciled velvet outer garment is even more rare than a Delphos gown.